 Before launching your crowdfunding campaign, it is important to set up a strong foundation by preparing the right content.
-Building a content marketing strategy that will support your crowdfunding campaign is vital to pre-campaign preparation work.
+Building a content marketing strategy that will support your campaign is vital to pre-campaign preparation work.

-When defining your audience you should consider their unique characteristics and interests in order to create content with specific appeal.
-Start by asking questions about who your audience is (gender, age, location etc.), along with questions related to psychographics such as lifestyle choices and motivations – what makes them tick?
+When defining your audience you should consider their unique characteristics and interests in order to create content with a specific appeal.
+Start by asking questions about who your audience is (gender, age, location, etc.), along with questions related to psychographics such as lifestyle choices and motivations – what makes them tick?

-This should then inform specific strategic decisions such as which platforms are best-suited for promoting content to that demographic.
+This should then inform specific strategic decisions such as which platforms are best suited for promoting content to that demographic.
 For example: Do they spend their time on Facebook, Reddit, Instagram, Twitter, or LinkedIn?